student-to-software-engineer/student-to-software-engineer/docs/1-introduction/index.md

 ### [Chapter 7: Find Your First Internship](../7-find-your-first-internship/index.md)

 This chapter covers how to apply for internships, what to include in your resume, how to prepare for interviews, and how to stand out from the competition.
-It also includes tips for networking and leveraging connections.

 ### [Chapter 8: Progressing Your Career](../8-progressing-your-career/index.md)